 - Arching while bench-pressing shortens the distance the bar needs to travel, if only by a little, making it easier to move more weight.

 - An arch creates more full-body tension than lying supine on a bench, which better activates your quads, glutes, shoulders, and core muscles — all of which help you move more weight.

 Bench Press Arch and Injury

-There are multiple reasons a lifter arches during the bench press.
-Dr. Henoch and Israetel discuss that a moderate level of arch is healthier for the shoulders and can activate more of the lower pectoral musculature.
-In addition, they point out that the force put on the lower back, even during the leg drive portion of the bench are lower than force produced by light weight squats.
+Henoch and Israetel discuss that a moderate level of arching is healthier for the shoulders and can activate more of the lower pectoral musculature.
+Also, they point out that the force put on the lower back, even during the leg drive portion of the bench is lower than the force produced by light weight squats.
 Injury to the lumbar in the form of disk herniation is generally caused posteriorly, so a healthy arch can offer some lumbar protection, as herniation anteriorly is less common.